-FORENSICS WORKSHOP

-Explores the pedagogy of competitive forensics.
+COMM 4323 (3).
+FORENSICS WORKSHOP.
+This course explores the pedagogy of competitive forensics.
 Students will examine methods, theories and techniques of competitive debate and individual events, tournament administration, and professional responsibilities of the forensic educator, and gain practical experience in forensics and debate competition.
 Instructor approval required.
 Prerequisite: Major or minor standing.

-COMPETITIVE MOCK TRIAL

-This course provides students the opportunity to investigate and explore principles of legal advocacy within a competitive environment.
-Students are trained to represent SMU as members of the SMU Mock Trial Team before invitational, regional and national trial competitions.
-Instructor approval is required.
-Prerequisite: Major or minor standing.
+COMM 4324 (3).
+COMPETITIVE MOCK TRIAL.
+Provides the opportunity to investigate and explore principles of legal advocacy within a competitive environment.
+Students are trained to represent SMU as members of the SMU Mock Trial Team before invitational, regional, and national trial competitions.
+Prerequisite: Major or minor standing; instructor approval.